 By Florenc Bakillari

-– The rare story of the villager from Kalivaçi i Tepelena who, after declaring himself as a Security officer, presented himself as the special envoy of Kadri Hazbiu, in the Internal Affairs Branches in Shkodër and Durrës-
+– The rare story of the villager from Kalivaçi i Tepelena who, after announcing himself as a Security officer, presented himself as Kadri Hazbiu’s special envoy, in the Internal Affairs Branches in Shkodër and Durrës-

 Continues from last issue